Don’t Believe the New Trump

 -

-Donald Trump’s address to Congress on Tuesday night was the first truly presidential speech he has ever given and therefore the best — far superior to his egomaniacal “I alone can fix it” election night speech or his dark and divisive “American carnage” inaugural address.
+Donald Trump’s address to Congress on Tuesday night was the first truly presidential speech he has ever given and therefore the best — far superior to his egomaniacal “I alone can fix it” Republican National Convention acceptance speech or his dark and divisive “American carnage” inaugural address.
 His tribute to fallen Navy SEAL William “Ryan” Owens, delivered while his widow sobbed in the balcony, was a genuinely moving moment, even if earlier in the day he refused to accept any personal responsibility for ordering the raid in which Owens died.
 For once he did not vilify the media or his opponents.

 But remember that even during last year’s campaign, Trump had a few moments of normalcy.
 None of them lasted long.
 Will this moment be any different?
 Put another way: Will this speech be an inflection point in the nearly 6-week-old presidency, representing Trump’s pivot to become a more mainstream, effective, and uplifting president?
 Or will this speech quickly be forgotten as the president returns to his same old routine of making outrageous, offensive statements, fostering chaos and confusion, and engaging in the very “petty fights” that he denounced?

-Note: Correction: An earlier version of this article noted the “I alone can fix it” speech was given on election night.
-It was instead in Trump’s nomination acceptance speech at the Republican National Convention.